qgis/QGIS-Documentation/readme.rst

 Tools
 --------------------------------------------------------------------------------

-You will need the following tools (Werner, plz add if I missed something :-) )
+You will need the following tools

 * git (from packagemanager)
 * sphinx (via 'sudo pip install sphinx')
 * texlive (from packagemanager)
 * texlive-fonts-recommended (from packagemanager0
-* texi2pdf (from packagemanager, in Ubuntu in package 'texinfo')
+* texi2pdf (from packagemanager: in Ubuntu it is in package 'texinfo')

 Generation